data2intelligence/SigDiscov/README.md

 - Dense matrix operations with cblas_dgemm()
 - OpenMP parallelization for multi-threading
 - Optimized vectorized math operations with Intel VML functions
+- Ridge regression using efficient matrix decompositions for residual analysis

 This approach enables efficient processing of large spatial transcriptomics datasets containing thousands of spots and genes.